Re-Discovering Walmer's Lost Pleasure Grounds

 Working with our Community

 A key aspect of this project is the value we hope it will bring to those living in the local area, which is why community engagement has been made a key element of the project’s objectives.
-Support provided by the Heritage Lottery Fund has allowed us to expand our volunteering offer and open up new opportunities for local people to get involved in the gardens.
+Support provided by the National Lottery Heritage Fund has allowed us to open up new opportunities for local people to get involved in the gardens.
 We are working with a diverse range of community groups, including young people, schools, families and people with disabilities and mental health difficulties, to ensure our offer is as inclusive and empowering as possible.

 As the project progresses, we will implement a number of additional community outreach and on-site activities, from horticultural and creative workshops, to gardening activities, flower shows and garden tours.
 We intend for Walmer to become a hub of community and educational activity with learning and volunteering opportunities at its heart.